Phara0h/nstats/README.md

 # Nstats
 A fast and compact way to get all your network and process stats for your node application.
-Websocket and express compatible!
+Websocket, http/s, express and prometheus compatible!

 ## Installation